dpath-maintainers/dpath-python/README.rst

 Example: Deleting Existing Keys
 ===============================

-To delete keys in an object, use dpath.util.delete, which accepts the same globbing syntax as the other methods.
+To delete keys in an object, use dpath.delete, which accepts the same globbing syntax as the other methods.

 .. code-block:: pycon

-    >>> help(dpath.util.delete)
+    >>> help(dpath.delete)

     delete(obj, glob, separator='/', afilter=None):
         Given a path glob, delete all elements that match the glob.